rowe-morehouse/dotfiles/README.md

 # Rowe Morehouse | .dotfiles

   - .dotfiles for my local environment plus some settings for various apps.
-  - Hosted here for you to check out, and for me to back up and get ready to config new machine / boostrap OSX.
+  - Hosted here for you to check out, and for me to back up and get ready to config new machine / bootstrap OSX.

 ## Install homebrew
 ```